pedro-gutierrez/codebee/README.md

 ## Hooks

-It is possible to define user defined hooks.
-This is useful to plugin in custom logic before and/or after entities are created, updated or deleted.
+It is possible to add custom logic via user defined hooks.

+This is useful to plugin in application behavior before and/or after entities are created, updated or deleted.

 For example: